-What would it mean to performance if you had more superstars on your team and could retain them longer?
+What would it mean if you had more superstars on your sales team and could retain them longer?

 Selecting the Right People

-Once hired, getting new hires up to speed and productive as quickly as possible is imperative.
-However, most companies put their reps through a few days of "product" training and expect their new reps to be effective.
-On-boarding of new reps should incorporate all the elements of the sales process and the proven formula that will allow the rep to be successful.
+Getting new hires up to speed and productive as quickly as possible is imperative.
+However, most companies put their reps through a few days of orientation and "product" training then expect their new reps to be effective.
+New Rep On-boarding should incorporate all the elements of the sales process and the proven formula that will allow the rep to be successful.

 Retaining Key Performers

-Retaining key performers is an extremely important part of a high-performing team.
-Sales leaders need to focus on how to keep these people engaged and producing, how to manage their performance when they are successful, not just when they are down, and how to take their best traits and qualities and infuse them into the rest of the team.
+Retaining key performers is an extremely important characteristic of a high-performing team.
+Sales Leaders need to focus on keeping them engaged and productive, managing their performance, and infusing their best qualities into the rest of the team.

 Developing the Team

-Finally, and most importantly, a sales leader must know how to develop their team.
+Finally, and most importantly, a Sales Leader must know how to develop their team.
 The higher the quality of your team, the better results they will produce.
-But sales reps will not get better on their own.
-Sales leaders must know how to identify the areas where reps need help, then provide clear direction for how to improve those areas.
-Sales leaders must also determine when someone is not going to make it and take steps to replace those people with better talent.
+Sales reps will not get better on their own.
+Sales Leaders must know how to identify the areas where reps need help, then provide clear direction on how to improve.
+Sales Leaders must also determine when to take steps to replace underperformers.

 Are you experiencing any of the following symptoms/issues?